rohan-paul/rohan-paul.github.io/_posts/2018-03-27-BootCamp-Day-1.md

 <img src="/images/fulls//bootcamp-day-1/7.jpg" class="fit image">

-After an hour for lunch when few of us made good use of Hyderabadi Dum Biryani, we got back to desks with a full on speed on HTTP architechture, requests-response cycle, classification of IP addresses, concepts of Port Numbers (how its represented by an integer value between 0 and 65,535) and how this knowledge will make sense of whats happening when we structure an MEAN / MERN stack app and set up an node server.
+After an hour for lunch when few of us made good use of Hyderabadi Dum Biryani, we got back to desks with a full on speed on HTTP architechture, requests-response cycle, classification of IP addresses, concepts of Port Numbers (how its represented by an integer value between 0 and 65,535) and how this fundametal knowledge will all make sense of whats happening under the hood, when we structure a MEAN / MERN stack app and set up a node server.

 Bootcamps are deliberately intensive environments.
 We are learning a complex and fiercely intimidating subject within a very short amount of time.
 Things change fast.
 But things in the Javascript and web-technology space change ridiculously fast.
 So I only hope to keep my head above the water over the next coming weeks & months, and keep moving forward with the next set of **"if-else"** statements...